On cobordism maps on periodic Floer homology: ECH index and periodic Floer homology

 \begin{definition} A connector $u: C \to \mathbb{R} \times Y$ is a union of branched cover of trivial cylinders with zero Fredholm index.
 Here each connected component of $C$ is a punctured sphere.
-A connector is trivial if it is a union of unbranched cover of trivial cylinders, otherwise, it is nontrivial. \end{definition} \begin{remark} The definition of connector here is stronger than the original definition in \cite{H1}.
-The original definition doesn't involve any constrain on Fredholm index. \end{remark} In this note, we don't use the precise definition of $p_{out}(m,\gamma)$ and $p_{in}(m,\gamma)$, we only need to know the following two facts.
+A connector is trivial if it is a union of unbranched cover of trivial cylinders, otherwise, it is nontrivial. \end{definition} \begin{remark} For the sake of convenient, we use stronger definition here.
+Note that the original definition of connector in \cite{H1} doesn't involve any constrain on Fredholm index. \end{remark} In this article, we don't use the precise definition of $p_{+}(m,\gamma)$ and $p_{-}(m,\gamma)$, we only need to know the following two facts.